 As you can see in these two tables, it was not worth continuing the video ads campaign because of the high cost per conversion.

-As I mentioned earlier in the article, the platform does not provide the option to create a campaign with animated ads.
+As I mentioned earlier in the article, the platform does not provide the option to design animated ads within your campaigns.
 In my opinion, this would have been a good alternative.